arsnplp/saas-starter/replit.md

 ### Security

-The system employs JWT-based authentication, HTTP-only cookies, bcrypt hashing, Role-Based Access Control (RBAC), strict multi-tenant data isolation, and OAuth state validation for CSRF protection.
+The system employs JWT-based authentication, HTTP-only cookies, bcrypt hashing, Role-Based Access Control (RBAC), and strict multi-tenant data isolation.

+**OAuth Security:** All OAuth flows (Google, LinkedIn) use cryptographically secure state nonce validation to prevent CSRF and token injection attacks.
+State nonces are:
+- Generated using `crypto.randomBytes(32)` for unpredictability
+- Stored server-side in the `oauth_states` table with team/user binding
+- Single-use only (marked as used after validation)
+- Time-limited (10-minute expiration)
+- Validated against current user session to prevent cross-team token injection

+The callback validates that:
+1. The state nonce exists and hasn't been used
+2. The state hasn't expired
+3. The current authenticated user matches the user who initiated the OAuth flow
+4. The current team matches the team context from initiation

 ### Cost Optimization